AY2122S2-CS2103T-W15-2/tp/docs/DeveloperGuide.md

 All new clients will adopt a default `unflagged` state when the flag status is not specified.

-The following sequence diagram shows how the `flag`/`unflag` command works:
+The following sequence diagram shows interactions of the `flag`/`unflag` command between each component:

 ![Flag Client Sequence Diagram](images/FlagClientSequenceDiagram.png)